The following resources may be of interest to vendors seeking to learn more about doing business with the State of Arkansas.

 The Minority and Women-Owned Business Enterprise division of the Arkansas Economic Development Commission (AEDC) promotes the growth and sustainability of Minority and Women-Owned Business Enterprises by providing them with real-world technical and professional assistance, including Certification in Arkansas.
 By becoming a Certified Minority and Women-Owned Business, your company gains additional visibility to Arkansas’s buyers by being included on the Certification Directory on AEDC’s website.
 It also opens your company to more contracting opportunities with State purchasing.
 For more information on becoming a Certified Minority or Women-Owned Business in Arkansas, visit AEDC’s Minority and Women-Owned Business Enterprise web page.

-The Arkansas PTAC is part of a nationwide network of Procurement Technical Assistance Centers (PTAC) working to help small businesses compete successfully in the government marketplace.
+The Arkansas APEX Accelerator is part of a nationwide network of APEX Accelerators working to help businesses compete successfully in the government marketplace.
 It is part of the Community, Professional, and Economic Development Department of the University of Arkansas Cooperative Extension Service and provides training and counseling services to businesses.
-PTAC can help your business better understand government purchasing and help you search for government contracts.
-To learn more about Arkansas PTAC and become a PTAC client, visit the Arkansas Procurement Technical Assistance Center web page.
+The Arkansas APEX Accelerator can help your business better understand government purchasing and help you search for government contracts.
+To learn more about Arkansas APEX Accelerators and become an APEX client, visit the Arkansas APEX Accelerator web page.